Vito510/VMB/README.md

 Vito's music bot is definitely my biggest project to date.

-It's another discord music bot BUT it's MINE and I can do with it whatever i want with it.
+It's another discord music bot BUT it's MINE and I can do whatever i want with it.

 <h2>Youtube support</h2>
 This bot supports youtube playback and playback of youtube playlists.